 The Great Madras, 28 Madras Street, Singapore 208422

 Ann Siang House

 Taking the place of the former Club Hotel is Ann Siang House.
-The hot property is furnished to perfection – its electric blue facade and gold windows should serve as an indication.
-Rooms, as well as the common areas on every floor, are all about sumptuous leathers, gilded mirrors, and geometrical tables and stools.
-Only 20 rooms are found here, with each equipped with the Hypnos “Firenze” bed, said to be the comfiest bed in the world.
-We’d recommend the Executive room, as it comes with a massive tub and even a kitchenette, or the suite that opens up into a private balcony.
+This hot property is furnished to perfection – its electric blue facade and gold windows should serve as an indication.
+Rooms, as well as common areas on every floor, are all about sumptuous leathers, gilded mirrors and geometrical tables and stools.
+Only 20 rooms are available, each equipped with the Hypnos “Firenze” bed, said to be the comfiest in the world.
+We’d recommend the executive room, as it comes with a massive tub, or the junior and wellbeing suites that open up into a private balcony.

 Ann Siang House, 28 Ann Siang Road, Singapore 069708

-Don’t be fooled, this is no museum – Amoy is a heritage site-boutique hotel just along our fave Telok Ayer hood, which offers 37 intimate rooms and a stellar combination of heritage interiors and state-of-the-art amenities Located near the bustling CBD, Amoy has a wide array of options of restaurants and bars that guests can settle down in – perfect for visiting vacationers, we must say.
+Don’t be fooled, this is no museum.
+Amoy is a heritage site boutique hotel along our fave Telok Ayer ‘hood.
+Inside, it offers 37 intimate rooms and a stellar combination of heritage interiors and state-of-the-art amenities.
+Located near the bustling CBD, Amoy is surrounded by a wide array of restaurants and bars that guests can check out – perfect for visiting vacationers, we must say.

-Okay, so maybe we’re a little biased ’cause this hotel is home to Ginette: an affordable French resto we’ve repeatedly raved about.
+Okay, so maybe we’re a little biased ’cause this hotel is home to Ginette: An affordable French resto we’ve repeatedly raved about.
 But food aside, the hotel deserves its own fanbase.
-Though rooms (sized between 11 to 27 sqm) are petite, their eclectic interiors are one-of-a-kind, with grey walls, wooden furnishings and bright accents.
-Bonus points for its in-house gym, and convenient location between Dhoby Ghaut and Bugis.
+Though rooms (sized between 11 to 27 sqm) are petite, the eclectic interiors are one-of-a-kind, with grey walls, wooden furnishings and bright accents.
+Bonus points for its in-house gym and convenient location between Dhoby Ghaut and Bugis.